SumiSastri/dev-blogs/docs/github-repo-management/part1-repos-creating-cloning-forking.md

 ## The difference between forking and cloning a repo

 When you fork a repo, you create a copy of the repo in GitHub.
 You can do this with the GitHub GUI.
+If you click the Fork button on a repo you will see the tab that says "Create a new fork", you can click the tab and follow the instructions.

-A copy of the forked repo can be added to your repo.
-You can not alter a forked repo without the owner of the repo accepting the changes via a pull-request.
+A fork does create a cloned copy but you can not alter a forked repo without the owner of the repo accepting the changes via a pull-request.
 This is a form of cloning a repo in GitHub without this being a Git version control process.
 There are no changes to track or git commands to run.

+Read more about [the difference between Git and GitHub](https://sumisastri.github.io/dev-blogs/github-version-control/part3-what-is-github/) in the [version control](https://sumisastri.github.io/dev-blogs/github-version-control/) section of this blog.

-Cloning is a git process that creates a cloned version of the repo with the command `git clone`.
-In the cloned version git actions can occur.
+Cloning is a Git process that creates a cloned version of the repo with the command `git clone`.
+In the cloned version Git actions can occur.

 A forked branch needs to be cloned and this becomes the main branch divorced of the original copy where changes are reflected in forked and cloned branch.